-Delivery of cattle and payment of damages.
+cattle and payment of damages.

-2. He may also, if need be, direct the release from a pound and direct any police constable to enforce such release and the delivery to the owner thereof of any cattle impounded, and for that purpose, if necessary, to enter on any land and break open any doors, or fences, or gates.
+(2.)
+He may also, if need be, direct the release from Power to ena pound, and direct any police constable to force release enforce such release and the delivery to the owner thereof of any cattle impounded, and for that purpose, if necessary, to enter on any land and break open any doors, or fences, or gates.